aymanecoder/aymanecoder/README.md

 *   🌍  I'm based in Rabat
 *   ✉️  You can contact me at [aymanbiti2@gmail.com](mailto:aymanbiti2@gmail.com)
-*   🤝  I'm open to collaborating on microservice project
+*   🤝  Ask me about java, microservice kuebernetes service mesh istio and aws
 *   ⚡  work

 # 💻 Skills